Lapland

 Utsjoki is the border municipality

-Nuorgam is the northernmost tip of the EU This is the only municipality in Finland where the Sami or Lapps constitute the majority of the population.
-People live in three villages, Nuorgam, Utsjoki and Karigasniemi.
+This is the only municipality in Finland where the Sami or Lapps constitute the majority of the population.
+Most people live in three villages, Nuorgam, Utsjoki and Karigasniemi.
 Utsjoki is the administrative center of the municipality.

 Nuorgam